KTDownes/CryoET/Crick Reconstruction Pipeline.md

 # For fast (ish) and beautiful (ish) tomograms using sbatch nemo
 Converting the above OnDemand commands into sbatch :)

+Partitions we use:
+ga100, has 4 GPUs, 256 CPUs
+gl140, has 4 GPUs, 64 CPUs

+You can use either partition, just change the --partition line and add a --reservation=gl40 line to use gl40.
+If you are requesting n GPUs, request n/4 CPU.

 **1. Extract tilts from mdocs**
 ```
 #!/bin/bash